xiaohua-su/King_County_Real_Estate_Analysis/README.md

 ## Business Problem

-Home builders and contractors want to get in on the housing boom, but they want their designs and
+Home builders and contractors want to get in on the housing boom, but they want to minimize financial risk when it comes to their designs and constructions.
+They have tasked us with assessing which **features** of a house best predict its final sale price.

 ## Data

 ![img](./images/kc_map.png)

 The data used in this project covers home sales in King County, WA for a period spanning from May 2014 to May 2015.
-In addition to providing basic information about the sale itself - each house has a unique `id` value, and each record contains a value for `date` and `price` - the dataset lists various attributes of each home: whether it's on a `waterfront`, the `grade` of its build and materials, whether it has a scenic `view`, the year of its renovation (`yr_renovated`, where applicable), among others.
+In addition to providing basic information about the sale itself - each house has a unique `id` value, and each record contains a value for `date` and `price` - the dataset lists various attributes of each home: whether it's on a `waterfront`, the `grade` of its build and materials, the `condition` of the home, whether it has a scenic `view`, the year of its renovation (`yr_renovated`, where applicable), among others.

 ## Methods